jundalisay/spblist/content/en/research/hawking/grand/part-02d.md

-These important questions have been addressed in varying ways by scientists, philosophers, and theologians.

-The answer traditionally given to

 The first question was answered by Kepler, Galileo, Descartes, and Newton— the laws were the work of God.

 However, this is no more than a definition of God as the embodiment of the laws of nature.

 Unless one endows God with some other attributes, such as being the God of the Old Testament, employing God as a response to the first question merely substitutes one mystery for another.

 <!-- So if we involve God in the answer to the first question, the real crunch comes with the second question: Are there miracles, exceptions to the laws? -->